cchristensn/486MLProject/README.md

 Also creates new features extracting numeric values from `descriptions` such as sentence count, description length, unique word count, and special character count.

 File results in the creation of `cleantesting.csv` and `cleantraining.csv`

+#### stopwords.txt
+A text file of stopwords used for encoding the text data